-When installing the shaft and bearings into the bearing bore, push against the outer race.
+When installing the bearing cups into the bearing bore, push against the outer race.
 Never hit the rollers or roll cage.

-Slide the shaft and assembled bearing cones into the intermediate bore from the drive end until the inboard bearing cone (32) fully engages the inboard bearing cup.
+Slide the shaft and assembled bearing cones into the intermediate bore until the inboard bearing cone (32) fully engages the inboard bearing cup.
 Press the outboard bearing cup (26) over the outboard bearing cone (27).

 Install the same thickness of bearing adjusting shims (30) as previously remove, and secure them with the bearing cap (28) and hardware (22 and 23).
-Check the shaft endplay.